The Hidden Cost of Contract Intake Chaos—and How Automated Forms Fix It

 Expected Benefits of Automated Intake Forms in Contracting

-Expect measurable gains: teams commonly see up to a 60% reduction in administrative tasks with Sirion’s CLM-enabled intake while enterprises like Coca-Cola and Woolworths report turning contracts around in hours instead of days with automation.
+Organizations using automated intake forms report 60% fewer administrative tasks and near-elimination of duplicate data entry.
+Enterprises like Coca-Cola and Woolworths report turning contracts around in hours instead of days with automation.
 Benefits include faster cycle times, higher data quality, audit readiness, fewer errors, stronger compliance, and a smoother client experience.
 Intake becomes the intelligent front door to your CLM—treating contracts as strategic assets rather than paperwork.

 Before/after snapshot: